-A/N: I’m happy to welcome and share my thanks with a new member of my pre-reading team, EdwardsFirstKiss.
-Thank yous to NKubie, AnakinSmom, and princeselisa for pre-reading and Midnight Cougar for beta-ing. xx
+A/N: I’m happy to welcome a new member of Team Spiderward: EdwardsFirstKiss.
+Thank yous to my team for all you do. xx

 Song inspiration for this chapter: “Soon You’ll Get Better,” Taylor Swift